Efficacy with ONTOZRY® (cenobamate)

 This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Adverse events and product complaint should be reported.
 Reporting forms and information can be found at www.mhra.gov.uk/yellowcard for the UK or www.hpra.ie for Ireland.
 Adverse events and product complaint should also be reported to Angelini Pharma on (UK) +44 2034889643, (IRE) +353 1 584 4671 or UKIReporting@angelinipharma.com

-GB: This medicinal product is indicated for the adjunctive treatment of focal-onset seizures with or without secondary generalisation in adult patients with epilepsy who have not been adequately controlled despite treatment with at least 2 anti-epileptic medicinal products.1 Please refer to the NI and ROI indication in the prescribing information.
+Great Britain: This medicinal product is indicated for the adjunctive treatment of focal-onset seizures with or without secondary generalisation in adult patients with epilepsy who have not been adequately controlled despite treatment with at least 2 anti-epileptic medicinal products.1

 ONTOZRY® was evaluated in two multicentre, randomised, double-blind, placebo-controlled efficacy and safety studies and one open-label safety study: